NiyaSaji25MIB10017/Guide-to-digital-literacy-/README.md

 - Basic rules of email etiquette
 - Responsible behavior on social media

-Files Included:
+File Included:
-- Professional emails file
-- Social media checklist file
+- Task-4-email etiquette

 Conclusion
 This task helped me improve my communication skills and understand how to behave professionally online.
 These skills will be useful in both academic and real-life situations.